 How to Avoid Malvertising

-Precaution is the only key to avoid malvertising.
+Precaution is the only key to avoiding malvertising.
 Malicious ads can appear even on reputed websites.
 If any ad looks overtly promising, simply avoid them.
 For example, popups saying you are the 100th visitor and are chosen for a prize – ignore it.
 Avoid anything that promises you the likes of money, gifts, discount coupons, etc. for free.
 Since the advertisements that appear on the websites are the result of network advertisers, it is up to them to check the advertisements for malicious codes.
 Most of them just check the language profanity and publish the ads.
-These days, most reputed networks like the Google AdSense network check the entire code, but there has still been the rare case, where malicious advertisements have crept in.
+These days, most reputed networks like the Google AdSense network check the entire code, but there has still been a rare case, where malicious advertisements have crept in.

-There are some cloud-based malvertising detection platforms and solutions, which deliver insight about and control over the safety of online ads being served on the websites.
+There are some cloud-based malvertising detection platforms and solutions which deliver insight about and control over the safety of online ads being served on the websites.
 Large publishers may want to check this option out.
-As a user, make sure you have a good security software and inculcate safe browsing habits.
+As a user, make sure you have good security software and inculcate safe browsing habits.
 And remember to keep your operating system and your installed software, including browser plugins, always updated.